An invariance principle for stochastic heat equations with periodic coefficients

-The probability measure $\pi$ is the ergodic one.
-Indeed, denote the Hilbert-Schmidt norm by $\|\cdot\|_2$ and we know that $\int_0^t \|S(r)\|_2^2dr < \infty$ for all $t > 0$, thus $X(t)$ is a irreducible strong Feller process, see \cite{PZ95}.
-Such $X(t)$ is regular and can have at most one invariant probability measure, see \cite[\uppercase\expandafter{\romannumeral1}.4]{DZ96}.
-Furthermore, since $u(t)$ in \eqref{spde} coincides with $X(t)$ when $h = v \in E$, $u(t)$ and $\dot u(t)$ are also regular.
+The probability measure $\pi$ is ergodic.
+Indeed, denote the Hilbert-Schmidt norm by $\|\cdot\|_2$ and we know that $\int_0^t \|S(r)\|_2^2dr < \infty$ for all $t > 0$, thus $X(t)$ is strong Feller and irreducible, see \cite{PZ95}.
+Such process is regular, i.e., all of its transition probabilities are equivalent to each other.
+Since $u(t)$ in \eqref{spde} coincides with $X(t)$ when $h = v \in E$, $u(t)$ and $\dot u(t)$ are also regular.
 Consequently, $\pi$ is the unique invariant probability measure of $\dot u(t)$.